Henry Bakis

-Henry Bakis is professor emeritus of geography at the University of Montpellier.
+Henry Bakis (הנרי הלל בקיש) born in 1949, Bône (Algeria), is professor emeritus of geography at the University of Montpellier.
 His research has mainly focused on industry, firms and ICT geography (information and communications technologies).
 One of his primary interests has been considering the articulation and the effects of electronic communication networks on territories and social networks.

 Biography

-Bakis plays an active role in the International Geographical Union commission dedicated to ICT: executive secretary, chairman or vice-chair of the commissions dedicated to ICT (1985 - 2016).
+Bakis plays an active role in the International Geographical Union commission dedicated to ICT: executive secretary, chairman or vice-chair of the commissions dedicated to ICT (1985–2016).